surlykke/Go-Generics-with-constraints/README.md

 ```

 The idea would be:
 * Each case is guarded by a constraint.
-In the case block methods, fields
+Inside the case block methods, fields
   and operations defined by the guarding constraint may be used.
 * On instantiation the compiler should apply the first switch case that matches
   (ie. `T` satisfies the constraint).